betterkunge/paleoclimate_HadGEM3_UoB/step5_from_piControl_to_EOCENE.md

      Therefore, the failing of pp_transfer and post-processing can both stop the workflow.
    - at `suite conf >> Build and Run` set the `PP_transfer` as `false`.
 This setting should be temporary.
 We will open it once we have the login service of JASMIN for P2F project open.
    - at `$path_of_rose_suite/site/archer2.rc[[POSTPROC_RESOURCE]]` revise the `load $UMDIR/modulefiles/postproc/2020.12.11` the pre-script as `module load $UMDIR/modulefiles/postproc/2020.12.11`
+5. The interval bettween time cycles must be in line with the postproc seting.
+For example, if the interval bettween time cycles is one month, you should not set the  create_annual_mean as true.

 ## Why the u-ds203 fail after processing for one model year?
 the rolling of the cycle points are blocked by the limitation of cycle numbers in the task pool